Yoast/wordpress-seo/readme.txt

 #### Enhancements

 * Adds a maximum width to the problems and notifications in the dashboard.
-* improves the compatibility with WordPress 6.7 Iframe editor.
+* Improves the compatibility of the Yoast blocks with WordPress 6.7.

 #### Bugfixes